-The predominate advantage of SQ as it applies to intelligence is that the increased conscious sensory input results in increased information for the mind to work with.
-All expressed intelligence relies on an individual having sensorially experienced a thing firsthand.
+Relative to the topic of intelligence, one advantage illustrated within the SQ tests is that the increased conscious sensory input results in increased information for the mind to work with.
+All expressed intelligence relies on the individual having sensorially experienced a thing firsthand.
 With increased information input, the mind is able to correlate more data and arrive at a more useful and logical conclusion than if there were little information available.

-*Update August 02, 2009: The SQ sensory quotient tests used by SesquIQ are unique, they began their first development as a written test in 1999, and they are not based nor styled upon any other sensory test.
-Sensory tests have long been in existence for use by psychologists and others, but no other sensory test is even remotely similar to the SesquIQ SQ test.
-Only one individual other than myself knows how the SesquIQ SQ test is designed, evaluated, or scored.
-Some SesquIQ members were told various aspects of the test, but never was the design explained.
-If an individual outside of SesquIQ claims to give SesquIQ-style SQ tests, or the individual claims to know how the SesquIQ SQ test is designed, then the public should immediately recognize that the individual is not telling the truth.
+The SQ sensory quotient tests are unique, they began their first development as a written test in 1999, and they are not based upon nor styled upon any other sensory test.
+Rudimentary sensory tests have long been in existence for use by psychologists and others, but no other sensory test is even remotely similar to the SQ test.
+Only one individual other than myself knows how the SQ test is designed, evaluated, and scored.
+Some SesquIQ members were told various aspects of the test, but never was the design fully explained.
+If an individual outside of SesquIQ claims to give SesquIQ-style SQ tests, or if the individual claims to know how the SQ test is designed, then the public should immediately recognize that the individual is not being truthful.

 On Belief Systems